Xiaoxu-Zhang/fmto/README.md

 This figure is to elaborate the relationship between `fmto` and `PyFMTO`.
 The Algorithm API and Problem API shows in the upper part of this figure are the APIs provided by `PyFMTO`.

+It is designed to provide a platform for researchers to compare and evaluate the performance of different FMTO algorithms.
+The repository is built on top of the PyFMTO library, which provides a flexible and extensible framework for implementing FMTO algorithms.

 ## Templates

 ### Algorithm